alamir06/alamir06/README.md

  * 🔹 PERN-stack Parent Travel Tracker System
  * 🔹 Customer Feadback Monitoring System by using React,NestJS,Mysql and NodeJs.
  * 🔹 Community Fortune Backend authentication system using JWT, role management, and secure APIs.
  * 🔹 Portfolio Website for Organizations By React and NextJS
+ * 🔹 Research in Predicting Train Arrival And Deaprture Time Using ANN,Random Forest and Gradient Boosting
 ---

 ## 📚 Research Interests